vyomkeshj/pix2pix-pground/README.md

 ### To run training and to create the model

-1. Clone the repository on Karolina
+1. Clone the repository on Karolina [or use preconfigured repo with checkpoint at: `/scratch/project/open-20-15/robotrain`</b>]
 2. Run `./scripts/train.sh`

 This will load the data from `/scratch/project/open-20-15/robotrain_data` and train the model.